Car journeys are an inevitable part of life for dog owners. Whether its a trip to the vets, weekends away or visiting relatives

 Pet Safety: Look to keep everyone safe

-You need to keep your dog safe when they are in a vehicle just the same as you do with your children, which is why it’s essential to use a car guard, harness or seat belt tether.
+You need to keep your dog safe when they are in a vehicle just the same as you do with your children, which is why it’s essential to use dog guards for cars, harness or seat belt tether.

 It’s surprising how many pet owners travel with their pet not secured in any way, not realising they are breaking the highway code.